-Note: This is one of my most popular blog posts of all time, and I update it regularly.
+This is one of my most popular posts of all time, and I update it regularly.

-This is a portrait Sabrina recently drew of Max wearing his headphones.
+This is a portrait Sabrina once drew of Max wearing his headphones.
 They've become as essential to Max's wardrobe as shirts and shoes.
 As in, he won't leave home without 'em.

 I get emails asking what kind of headphones Max wears.
 They're the noise-reducing Howard Leight Leightning Folding Earmuff.
-They run $16, with a Noise Reduction Rating of 28 (the highest rating for earmuffs is 31).
+They run $17, with a Noise Reduction Rating of 28 (the highest rating for earmuffs is 31).
 But they're kind of priceless because they've been an incredible help to him and our family, too.
 He's more comfortable venturing to new places like museums and restaurants, and less likely to melt down.
-Like others on this page, they're adjustable.
-There's also this $8 version, which has a Noise Reduction Rating of 25.
+Like other headphones on this page, they're adjustable.
+There's also this $10 version, which has a Noise Reduction Rating of 25.
 They don't completely block out noise (none of the ones listed here do).

 We've never gotten the noise-blocking kind of headphones, as we want Max to be able to hear some sounds.
 But all of the noise-reducing ones here are pretty effective, and if you're flying, they can block out engine noise.

-Snug Safe n Sound Kids Earmuffs come in a wide variety of colors and, at $15, are a good deal.
+Snug Safe n Sound Kids Earmuffs come in a wide variety of colors; at $15, they're a good deal.
 (Noise reduction rating: 25).
 They fold up really small, plus they have a five-year guarantee.
 They seem to best fit kids under age 6.
 Lots of wins here!